trupples/adi-documentation/docs/solutions/reference-designs/eval-cn0503-ardz/cn0503-software/index.rst

 There are two basic ways to program the ADICUP3029 with the software for the CN0503.

 #.
-Dragging and Dropping the .Hex to the Daplink drive
+Dragging and Dropping the .Hex file to the DAPlink drive
 #.
 Building, Compiling, and Debugging using CCES

 Using the drag and drop method, the software is going to be a version that